 We now have, and for the foreseeable future will continue to have, a significant amount of indebtedness.
 As of September 28, 2009, we had an aggregate principal amount of \$70.0 million in indebtedness outstanding under the project finance facility.
 While our \$70 million project facility is outstanding, we will have annual principal repayment obligations thereunder of between approximately \$6.2 million and \$24.5 million (based on the current repayment schedule, which, as noted above under the heading "The Company - Black Fox," we are currently in discussions with the project finance banks to revise).
 The interest rate on this loan is floating based on the LIBOR rate plus 7 percent per annum; accordingly, if the LIBOR rate is increased, interest expense will be higher.
 The maturity date on this loan is March 31, 2013.
 We intend to fulfill our debt service obligations from cash generated by our Black Fox project, which is expected to be our only source of significant revenues.
 Because we anticipate that a substantial portion of the cash generated by our operations will be used to service this loan during its term, such funds will not be available to use in future operations, or investing in our businesses.
-The foregoing may adversely impact our ability to repay the \$4,290,000 principal amount of convertible debentures due February 23, 2010 owned by RAB, to finance the development of the M Pit at Montana Tunnels and conduct all of our planned exploration activities at our Huizopa,

-Pike River and Grey Fox properties or pursue other corporate opportunities.
+The foregoing may adversely impact our ability to repay the \$4,290,000 principal amount of convertible debentures due February 23, 2010 owned by RAB, to finance the development of the M Pit at Montana Tunnels (if we do not or are unable to sell Montana Tunnels Mining, Inc. to Elkhorn Goldfields Inc. as contemplated by the Montana Tunnels letter of intent) and conduct all of our planned exploration activities at our Huizopa, Pike River and Grey Fox properties or pursue other corporate opportunities.
 In addition, we may not generate sufficient cash from operations to repay our debt obligations or satisfy any additional debt obligations when they become due and may have to raise additional financing from the sale of equity or debt securities, enter into commercial transactions or otherwise restructure our debt obligations.
 There can be no assurance that any such financing or restructuring will be available to us on commercially acceptable terms, or at all, and our existing debt agreements prohibit us from incurring additional indebtedness without the consent of the lenders thereunder.
 If we are unable to restructure our obligations, we may be forced to seek protection under applicable bankruptcy laws.
 Any corporate restructuring proceeding or bankruptcy would materially impair the value of our common shares.